Cécile McLorin Salvant

 Biography

-of a French mother and a Haitian father.
-She started classical piano
+in Miami, Florida of a French mother and a Haitian father.
+She started

-studies at 5, and began singing in the Miami Choral Society at 8.
+classical piano studies at 5, and began singing in the Miami Choral

-Early on, she developed an interest in classical voice, began studying
+Society at 8.
+Early on, she developed an interest in classical voice,

-with private instructors, and later with Edward Walker, vocal teacher
+began studying with private instructors, and later with Edward Walker,

-study law as well as classical and baroque voice at the Darius Milhaud
+France, to study law as well as classical and baroque voice at the

-Conservatory.
-It was in Aix-en-Provence, with reedist and teacher
+Darius Milhaud Conservatory.
+It was in Aix-en-Provence, with reedist

-Jean-François Bonnel.
-She started learning about jazz, and
+and teacher Jean-François Bonnel.
+She started learning about

-sang with her first band.
-In 2009, after a series of concerts in
+jazz, and sang with her first band.
+In 2009, after a series of concerts

 with Jean-François Bonnel's Paris Quintet.
 A year later,